Can You Cut Granite With a Tile Saw?

 Right Blade to Use

-Our woodworking experts suggest using a diamond blade for granite since other wet saw blades, such as those designed to cut through marble or ceramic, will not be able to cut through granite[1].
+For sure, many woodworking experts would suggest using a diamond blade for granite since other wet saw blades, such as those designed to cut through marble or ceramic, will not be able to cut through granite [1].

 cutting granite tile with circular saw